C2SM/spack-c2sm/docs/QuickStart.rst

   # e.g.
   spack info icon

-To see what :bash:`spack install` would install, ask for a spec
+To see what `spack install` would install, ask for a spec

 .. code-block:: bash